These are additional photographs of my work, or pieces of Blue Lace Agate, or other special blue chalcedony, owned, lent, or sent to me by friends:

 Blades of green calcite overgrown with blue botryoidal chalcedony and tipped with dolomite, on blue lace agate, on green calcite..

-A vug filled with clear Herkimer-like quartz crystals, surrounded by blue lace agate and gemmy green calcite
+New in 2020.
+A vug filled with clear Herkimer-like quartz crystals, surrounded by blue lace agate and gemmy green dolomite